nirname/nirname.github.io/index.md

 > the more tools for analysis the better, especially when conducting load
 > testing.

-> Cross-domain cookies has pros and cons.
+> Cross-domain cookies have pros and cons.
 They can cause troubles during
 > switching between domain and cross-domain version, but sometimes help to
 > reduce the amount of work needed by a developer to authorize a user.